 - Program and portfolio management

-There's a lot of truth in the contention that the higher one climbs any career ladder, the less important the mastery of detail (or technology) becomes, and the more important soft skills loom.
 At many levels, management is mostly about soft skills.
-Management requires constant and careful communication, in both written and oral forms.
-It requires massive people skills to lead, motivate and care for the human assets who do the real work.
+Not only are managers masters of teamwork, problem-solving and decision-making, they also must excel in communication, both written and oral.
+It requires massive people skills to lead, motivate, inspire and care for the human assets who do the real work.

-If you want to possess a set of well-developed and capable soft skills by the time you make the management transition, you'd best get started building and improving that set right away.
+If you want to possess a set of well-developed and capable soft skills by the time you make the management transition, you'd best start building and improving that set right away.
+BizLibrary, Udemy, Pluralsight and other platforms offer training to help you gain the soft skills you'll need to be a successful manager.

 Putting all the pieces together

 For many people in IT, this might not be the best fit.
-But for those who dig in and find themselves further inspired to pursue this avocation, it will soon become clear that they really, really want this for themselves, and for their personal and professional development.
+But for those who dig in and find themselves further inspired to pursue this career path, it will soon become clear that they really want this for themselves, and for their personal and professional development.
 For those chosen few, the right combination of training, skills and experience should be the ticket to where they want to go.
-It's a lot of work that takes time, money and effort, but that should ultimately provide a terrific return on investment.
+It's a lot of work that takes time, money and effort, but you should ultimately see a terrific return on investment.